AlexxIT/SonoffLAN/README.md

 3. Open in browser `http://10.10.7.1/device`
 4. Copy `deviceid` and `apikey` (this is `devicekey`)
 5. Connect to your Wi-Fi network and setup Sonoff via the eWeLink app

+**For Sonoff Micro**

+The process above does not work for the Sonoff Micro (USB Smart Adapter).
+Use [Local mode with load config from Cloud](https://github.com/AlexxIT/SonoffLAN#local-mode-with-load-config-from-cloud).

 ## Common problems in only LAN mode